anirbanbasu/dqa/README.md

 The following API keys are optional but maybe provided for additional functionality.
 If not provided, the corresponding functionality will not be available.

  - `OLLAMA_API_KEY`: The Ollama API key is required for MCP-based web search, web fetch and cloud hosted models on Ollama.
 MCP features include 2 tools.
-Create one from [your Ollama account](https://ollama.com/settings/keys).
+Create an API key from [your Ollama account](https://ollama.com/settings/keys).
  - `ALPHAVANTAGE_API_KEY`: The API key to MCP-based Alpha Vantage finance related functions.
 MCP features include 118 tools.
 Obtain your [free API key from Alpha Vantage](https://www.alphavantage.co/support/#api-key).
 Note that basic finance tools are available through the [yfinance MCP](https://github.com/narumiruna/yfinance-mcp) even if Alpha Vantage MCP is not loaded.
+ - `TAVILY_API_KEY`: The API key for Tavily search and research services.
+MCP features include 4 tools.
+Get your API key [from your Tavily account](https://app.tavily.com/home).

 The following environment variables are all optional.
  - `APP_LOG_LEVEL`: The general log level of the DQA app.
 Defaults to `INFO`.